eberban/eberban/books/refgram/src/grammar/enum.md

 - __pehu__: Makes a list of predicates.
   > No exemple as usages of predicates lists as they are mostly used by words with complex meanings.

-An empty set doesn't exist, but the empty list does. `peo/pehu bu pei` makes such empty list.
+An empty enum can be made with `PE bu PEI`.
+However Eberban doesn't consider the empty set exists, while the empty list does.
+When used with __pe__, it makes an always true predicate.